-Clinical inputs were derived from data submitted by the manufacturer, published clinical trials, and prior economic analyses.
+Clinical inputs were derived from data submitted by the manufacturer, published clinical trials, and prior economic analyses in MLD and other gene therapies.
 Inputs related to arsa-cel such as administration, monitoring, and adverse events are detailed in the Supplement.